 We are an interdisciplinary team using advanced electron and ion beam microscopy to characterize and manipulate matter down to the atomic scale.

-Our work advances fundamental materials understanding and drives the development of prototype devices for emerging applications.
+Our work advances fundamental materials understanding and drives the development of prototype devices for new technologies.

 We are grateful to the National Science Foundation for funding.

-High-resolution TEM image showing triangular nanopores in monolayer hexagonal boron nitride fabricated using a combined ion and electron irradiation technique.
+Triangular nanopores in monolayer hexagonal boron nitride fabricated using a combined ion and electron irradiation technique.
+High-resolution TEM image.

 (Left) Helium ion micrograph of a butterfly wing scale with cross-section milled by Ga-FIB.